100 Notable alumni of

 -

-Julia Eileen Gillard is an Australian former politician who was the 27th prime minister of Australia from 2010 to 2013.
-She held office as the leader of the Labor Party and was the member of parliament (MP) for the Victorian division of Lalor from 1998 to 2013.
-She previously served as the 13th deputy prime minister from 2007 to 2010, under Kevin Rudd.
-She is the first and only woman to hold either office in Australian history.
+Julia Eileen Gillard is an Australian former politician who served as the 27th prime minister of Australia from 2010 to 2013.
+She held office as the leader of the Labor Party (ALP), having previously served as the 13th deputy prime minister from 2007 to 2010.
+She is the first and only woman to hold either office.

 -